Transcription produces: a. DNA molecules b. RNA molecules c. Polypeptides d. Palindromes

 1

-Understand the process of transcription in molecular biology: Transcription is the process by which the genetic information encoded in DNA is copied into RNA.
+Understand the process of transcription in molecular biology: Transcription is the process by which the genetic information in DNA is copied into a complementary RNA molecule.

-Recognize that the product of transcription is an RNA molecule, which can be messenger RNA (mRNA), transfer RNA (tRNA), or ribosomal RNA (rRNA), depending on the gene being transcribed.
+Recognize that the RNA produced can be messenger RNA (mRNA), transfer RNA (tRNA), or ribosomal RNA (rRNA), but all are types of RNA molecules.

 Verified video answer for a similar problem: